xmos/lib_lin/app_lin_demo/README.rst

 ==================================

 :scope: Example
-:description: LIN Bus master and slave demonstration
+:description: LIN Bus demonstration application
 :keywords: LIN master slave uart
 :boards: XP-SKC-L2 XA-SK-ISBUS

-Simple demonstration that uses master/slave API to transmit random frame from the master to the slave and then request that the slave sends it back.
+Simple demonstration supporting either one or two ISBUS slice.
+Single ISBUS demo shows a master node and checks to see that frames written to the LIN bus correctly.
+Dual ISBUS demo uses master/slave API to transmit random frame from the master to the slave and then request that the slave sends it back.
 This forms a simple loop  back test.
 Any bus errors are reported and discrepancies between sent and receive frames are show on the console.
-The LEDs on the IS-BUS slice show real-time activity by sampling the rxd and txd pins of both the master and slave.
+The LEDs on the IS-BUS slice(s) show real-time activity by sampling the rxd and txd pins of both the master and slave.

-This demo uses xscope and hence to see the console output, the xscope setting in the run command line (or eclipse run configuration) needs to be set.
+This demo uses XScope and hence to see the console output, the XScope setting in the run command line (or eclipse run configuration) needs to be set.

-To avoid conflicts with xscope (star slot), the two IS-BUS slices are connected to core 1.
+To avoid conflicts with XScope (star slot), the two IS-BUS slices are connected to tile 1.
 The master is mapped to the square slot and the slave is mapped to the circle slot.

 Key Features
 ------------

-* Utilises 1 x L16 core board and 2 x IS-BUS slices to show:
+* Utilises 1 x L16 core board and either 1 x or 2 x IS-BUS slices to show:
 * One master & integrated slave node
 * One slave only node